NASA-AMMOS/aerie/deployment/README.md

 ## Environment Variables

 Each container has environment variables that can be used to fine-tune your deployment.
 See the [environment variable documentation](./Environment.md) for the complete set of variables.
-See the example [docker-compose.yml](./docker-compose.yml) file for examples on how to set the environment variables.
+See the example [docker-compose.yml](./docker-compose.yml) file for examples on how to set the environment variables. **We highly recommend changing the default environment variable passwords before deploying Aerie**.

 ## Starting the Services